 Politics in Lebanon are based on a post-civil war imposed sectarian system where power is shared over the different groups.
-The president has to be someone from the Maronite, Christian group, the prime minister is reserved for a Sunni, Muslim, and the speaker of parliament has to be a Shia, Muslim.
+The president has to be someone from the Christian Maronite group, the prime minister is reserved for a Sunni Muslim and the speaker of parliament has to be a Shia Muslim.
 However, divisions within the sectarian groups had left the country in a political deadlock, leaving Lebanon without a president for more than two years.
-As of 20 October 2016, there has been a turn in the country’s political situation.
+2016 marked a turn in the country’s political situation.
 The parliament elected Michel Aoun, from the Free Patriotic Movement, as President with 83 out of 128 votes.
-Also in June 2017, a new election law was approved which is meant to improve the representation of sectarian groups.
+In June 2017, a new election law was approved which is meant to improve the representation of sectarian groups.
 The new law paved the way for elections in May 2018.
 The elections brought a surprising defeat to the party of prime minister Saad Hariri.
 The Hezbollah led coalition won several seats and gained a majority.

 Want to get notified by mail when Lebanon gets updated?

 - Governmental Type:

 - May 2018 (general elections)